Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 H0 : There is no statistical difference between the safety rating for MechaCar compared to its competitors.
 Ha : There is a statistical difference between the safety rating for MechaCar compared to its competitors

-## Statistical test would you use to test the hypothesis?
+## Statistical test to use to test the hypothesis?
 And why?

 ## Data is needed to run the statistical test?